sourcebroker/deployer-extended-database/README.rst

 This command allows you to pull database from target instance to local instance.
 In the background it runs several other tasks to accomplish this.

-Here is the list of tasks that will be done afer "db:pull":
+Here is the list of tasks that will be done when you execute "db:pull":

 1) First it runs `db:export`_ task on target instance and get the "dumpcode" as return to use it in next commands.
 2) Then it runs `db:download`_ on local instance (with "dumpcode" value from first task).